GustavodCastro/GustavodCastro/README.md

 - 💞️ I’m looking to collaborate on projects that involve developing solutions to real-world problems related tothemes/fields such as : Public Governance/Administration, Education Technologies, Social Networking Technologies, Research and Science,  and such other themes/fields that can impact positively in improving people's quality life.
 - 📫 How to reach me : E-mail : castro.gustavode@gmail.com || Linked in : https://www.linkedin.com/in/englishgustavodecastro/ .
 - 😄 Pronouns: He/Him.
-- ⚡  Fun fact: I'm a amateur road cyclist and used to ride 80~100km a week when using the bike as my principal means of transportation.
+- ⚡  Fun fact: I'm an amateur road cyclist and used to ride 80~100km a week when using the bike as my principal means of transportation.
 It's such a fun to ride through the city and get to know new places.
    If you like to ride too, reach me on strava, and let's ride together: https://www.strava.com/athletes/6242860 .

 <!---